Stock market trading hours

 London Stock Exchange is the primary stock exchange of the U.K and the largest in Europe.
 The history goes as far back as the 1700’s where services were no more than paper publications of market prices twice a week.
 This makes it one of the oldest stock exchanges in the world.
 The London Stock Exchange used to be the largest stock exchange in the world until the First World War when it lost its title to the New York Stock Exchange.
 In 2007 the LSE merged with the Milan stock exchange, Borsa Italiana forming the London exchange Group.
 With a market capitalization of over $4 trillion, it is the most international stock exchange with over 3000 companies among 70 countries.
 Trading hours is from 8:00am- 16:30pm

 Toronto Stock Exchange (TSX)

-In the past decade, extended trading has become increasingly popular due to electronic communications network becoming more widely available and investors embracing this.
-In fact a number of brokers now provide after hours trading services for all their investors.
+In the past decade, extended trading has become increasingly popular due to the electronic communications network becoming more widely available and investors embracing this.
+In fact, a number of brokers now provide after-hours trading services for all their investors.

 Some investors may prefer to trade at off-peak times.
 The after-hours trading market provides that additional option creating flexibility.